men32z/learning-tracker-app/README.md

  ![subscribe subject](https://raw.githubusercontent.com/men32z/learning-tracker-app/development/docs/s7.png)

 ## This project has these features:
-  - You can Log in and create an account.
+  - You can log in and create an account.
-  - Can subscribe to subjects to measure them (would be able to create them in the next version).
+  - Users can subscribe to subjects in order to measure them (and will be able to create subjects in future versions).
-  - It shows a dashboard with subjects and statistics with goals(would be added a functionality to modify goals in the next version).
+  - The app dashboard showcases subjects, statistics, and goals (future versions will add the ability to modify goals).
   - You can measure the subjects and can list the measurements.
   - You can edit and delete measurements.